scoulomb/myk8s/service_deep_dive.md

 deploy2-5ff54b6b7b-94kbj
 ````

-And that each time we use 127.0.0.1, we can use VM ip
+And that each time we use 127.0.0.1, we can use VM IP address

 ````
 vagrant@k8sMaster:~$ curl 10.0.2.15:32000